 The V-1 flying bomb was the first operational cruise missile, and was used by Germany during WW2.
-It was also the first in the series of ‘vengeance weapons’ developed by the Nazis; unique and advanced creations that were designed to cause retaliatory destruction on enemy cities from long ranges.
+It was also the first in the series of ‘vengeance weapons’ developed by German; unique and advanced creations that were designed to cause retaliatory destruction on enemy cities from long ranges.

 1) The name V-1 stands Vergeltungswaffe-1 in German, or ‘retaliatory weapons’.
 They were built to avenge the damage done by Britain during the bombing of German cities.

 2) The V-1 was the first in the series of three V-weapons.
 The V-2 was a highly advanced liquid fuel long range ballistic missile that would lay the groundwork for most modern ICBMs.
 The third weapon, the V-3, was a large multiple charge gun that was designed to fire projectiles over to London.
 Allied bombing halted the project before it was finished.

 3) The V-1’s first powered test flight was on 10 December 1942, and was air-launched from a He 111.
 Its first military use was on 13 June 1944, just a week after D-Day.
 It landed next to a railway bridge in London, and killed 8 civilians.